Monday, March 28, 2022

 Bumper sticker theology wasn’t enough for Daniel and the others.
 For them, to be counted as one of God’s chosen people, His laws had to be followed above all else.
 Just being forgiven wasn’t enough.
 Having God as their co-pilot would have been a ludicrous thought.
 However, they did walk the walk…right into the fiery furnace and the lion’s den.
 They talked the talk, too, by sharing God’s Word with the King of Babylon and all of his advisors.
 So much so, that centuries later, some wise men from that region of the world showed up in Jerusalem, asking where they could find the King of the Jews (See Matthew 2).

 May we find the King of the Jews as well.
 May we follow Him.
 And may we bow down and worship as they did, with our lives presented as our gifts of gold, frankincense, and myrrh (Romans 12:1-2).
 In doing this, we will set ourselves apart from all the others around us.
-For He rules.
+For Jesus Christ rules.
 He runs the show.
 And He does it so we can experience life everlasting in His presence.

 NEXT WEEK: